How America executes its prisoners

 After each of those cases, states issued holds on capital punishment while their processes were reviewed.
 Attorneys for death row inmates in several states have also used these botched efforts to challenge the constitutionality of their clients' executions.

 But the examples keep coming.
-In December of last year in Alabama, witnesses said Ronald Bert Smith Jr. heaved and coughed for 13 minutes during his execution.
+In December, witnesses said Ronald Bert Smith Jr. heaved and coughed for 13 minutes during his execution in Alabama.

 Now, states are looking at alternatives

 In 2014, Tennessee said that when lethal injection drugs can't be found, the state can use the electric chair.
 The next year, Utah successfully passed legislation to reintroduce firing squads.
-And this month, Arkansas planned to killed 8 men in quick succession before its supply of lethal-injection drug expires.
-But a federal judge halted the executions, and the state plans to appeal.
+And this month, Arkansas planned to killed 8 men in quick succession before its supply of lethal-injection drugs expires.
+But a federal judge halted the executions.
+The state plans to appeal.